stormpath/stormpath-documentation/source/auth_n.rst

   To configure your IdP for IdP-initiated authentication, you will need to get a ``defaultRelayState`` from our REST API.
 This is done by making a POST request against the ``serviceProvider`` resource, as found in the application's ``samlPolicy``.
-As such, we can make the request like this:
+We can make the request like this:

   .. literalinclude:: code/nodejs/authentication/get_default_relay_state_req.js
       :language: javascript